zbw/MetaDataUpdate/README.md

 The application has a form page for entering the necessary data and a result page with progressbar and the possibility to download an csv file with the logged data.
 The once entered data is saved locally for later use.

 The application searches for a key by SRU, gets the ID of the IE so it can update the value in the replace key field.
+The main logic is made in the [UpdateActor](https://github.com/ottk-zbw/MetaDataUpdate/blob/master/app/actors/UpdateActor.java)
+Speaking of Actor: PlayFramework is [reactive](http://www.reactivemanifesto.org/).

 Some values in the form have to be explained: